MaxRev-Dev/BackgroundSwitcher/README.md

 # BackgroundSwitcher
 Simple background changer for Windows

+PLEASE NOTE: To use Pexels you must provide your API key.

 BackgroundSwitcher will run slideshow from folder or load images from pexels.com

 > For show SlideShow from folder type